RESTORATION & CONSERVATION SERVICES | FURNITURE RESTORATION

 French polishing is a furniture finishing process that involves the application of multiple layers of very thin coats of shellac.

 The result is a high gloss surface, which enhances and emphasises both the deep colour and natural grain of wood.
 It is a very popular service we offer, most associated with traditional antique furniture.

 Do you offer routine furniture cleaning services?
 Is this overkill?

 Furniture, regardless of age, is some of the hardest working objects we have in the home.
 Because of the daily wear furniture experiences, its appearance, longevity and value will be enhanced with regular care and attention.

 Regular, careful dry cleaning with a lint-free cloth will prevent the build up of dust, and regular applications of a high-quality wax will enhance the appearance of the wood’s colour and grain, whilst providing an additional layer of protection.

 For the most part this can be safely carried out by individuals without formal training, and without any risk of damage.

 However, there is a substantial difference between the techniques and therefore the end results that an informed but untrained amateur and a professional furniture restorer can achieve, which is why so many of our clients call on us on a regular, not frequent, basis to clean, wax and polish their furniture.
-These services can usually be carried out by one of our furniture restorers visiting your home, or the location of the furniture, so there is very little inconvenience associated with using this service.
+This can usually be carried out by one of our furniture restorers visiting your home, so there is very little inconvenience involved to you.

 To find out more about our furniture restoration services, or to discuss a project